-44 Liver Simulated Allocation Model MELD Analysis, Prepared for the OPTN Liver and Intestinal Organ Transplantation Committee, October 20, 2021
+45 Liver Simulated Allocation Model MELD Analysis, Prepared for the OPTN Liver and Intestinal Organ Transplantation Committee, October 20, 2021.

-Age, sex, race, serum sodium, creatinine, INR, bilirubin, albumin, and height were all considered for inclusion in the model.
-More subjective variables, such as encephalopathy and ascites, were excluded to ensure the MELD score continues to be calculated using objective variables.
-The authors considered including estimated glomerular filtration rate (eGFR) as a measure of renal function, instead of creatinine.
+renal function, instead of creatinine.
 However, the most common equations for measuring eGFR, Modification of Diet in Renal Disease-4 (MDRD-4) and Chronic Kidney Disease Epidemiology Collaboration (CKD-EPI), include race, creatinine, and sex.
-There is ongoing concern with the inclusion of race in eGFR, as the calculations have been shown to overestimate kidney function in Black patients and the OPTN is moving towards requiring race-neutral eGFR calculations.^{45, 46} Cystatin C, which is race-neutral, was excluded because it is not widely available.
+There is ongoing concern with the inclusion of race in eGFR, as the calculations have been shown to overestimate kidney function in Black patients and the OPTN is moving towards requiring race-neutral eGFR calculations.^{46, 47} Cystatin-C, which is raceneutral, was excluded because it is not widely available.

 The authors also performed an analysis comparing sex and height as predictors of waitlist mortality, probability of transplant, and as confounding variables.
 This analysis showed that sex and height were highly correlated and a model containing both variables would not perform as well as a model with either sex or height.
-The impact of sex was larger and more consistent than height and therefore sex, and not height, was included in the final model.47 The Committee considered similar alternatives throughout the development of the project and agreed with the variables included in the MELD 3.0 analysis.
+The impact of sex was larger and more consistent than height and therefore sex, and not height, was included in the final model.48 The Committee considered similar alternatives throughout the development of the project and agreed with the variables included in the MELD 3.0 analysis.
 More detail on the Committee's deliberations is provided below.

 Based on the analyses performed, all variables included in MELD Na (MELD, sodium, creatinine, INR, and bilirubin), as well as MELD Na itself, sex=female, and albumin were found to be significantly associated with 90-day waitlist mortality.
 Smoothing splines were constructed for the five laboratory variables (sodium, albumin, creatinine, INR, bilirubin).
-Logarithmically transformed variables were a better fit for bilirubin, creatinine, and INR, while the natural scale worked best for sodium and albumin.48
+Logarithmically transformed variables were a better fit for bilirubin, creatinine, and INR, while the natural scale worked best for sodium and albumin.49

-Based on the splines and clinical input, a creatinine level of 3.0 mg/dL was selected as an inflection point, and a cap was set at 3.0 mg/dL for creatinine in MELD 3.0.
+Based on the splines and clinical input, the authors selected a creatinine level of 3.0 mg/dL as an inflection point, and set a cap at 3.0 mg/dL for creatinine in MELD 3.0.
 This differs from MELD Na, whose creatinine cap is set at 4.0 mg/dL.
 Changing the maximum creatinine value from 4.0 to 3.0 mg/dL reduces the potential relative weight of creatinine on a candidate's MELD score.
-In MELD Na, the maximum number of points attributable to creatinine is 13, whereas it is 12 with MELD 3.0.
-49 Lowering the cap on creatinine aligns with recent literature which has argued that the emphasis placed on creatinine in MELD Na has created an unfair advantage for candidates with higher levels of creatinine in accessing simultaneous liver-kidney transplant.
-50 The reduced weight of creatinine in MELD 3.0 also accounts for the evolving indications for liver transplant, as the abnormal creatinine levels in candidates with nonalcoholic fatty liver disease with diabetic and/or hypertensive nephropathy are more likely a reflection of chronic kidney disease than acute kidney injury that is captured in the original MELD score.
-51
+In MELD Na, the maximum number of points attributable to creatinine is 13, whereas it is 12 with MELD 3.0.50 Lowering the cap on creatinine aligns with recent literature, which has argued that the emphasis placed on creatinine in MELD Na has created an unfair advantage for candidates with higher levels of creatinine in accessing simultaneous liver-kidney transplant.51 The reduced weight of creatinine levels in candidates with nonalcoholic fatty liver disease with diabetic and/or hypertensive nephropathy are more likely a reflection of chronic kidney disease than acute kidney injury that is captured in the original MELD score.52